It’s understandable and common to be worried about your child returning to school

 What to talk about at the meeting

-Before the meeting think about the following points and discuss them with your child’s diabetes treating team.
+Before the meeting think about the following points and discuss them with your child’s clinical treating team.
 This will help you explain the support your child needs.
-Together with your child’s diabetes treating team write the diabetes management plan for your child’s school.
+Together with your child’s clinical treating team write the diabetes management plan for your child’s school.

 You may like to let the school know about the Diabetes in School education and training available for staff to learn more about type 1 diabetes.